Maurício Cortés

-Maurício Cortés Armero (born 9 February 1997) is a Colombian professional footballer who plays as a striker for Liga 2 Comerciantes FC.
+Maurício Cortés Armero (born 9 February 1997) is a Colombian professional footballer who plays as a striker for Thai League 2 club PT Satun.

 Club career

 Born in Medellín, Cortés is a product of the football clubs Deportivo Cali, Alianza Deportiva, Club La Mazzia and Selección Valle.
-After that he had a trial with a Spanish Córdoba CF, but returned to his native Colombia and signed a contract with Independiente Medellín.
+After that, he had a trial with a Spanish Córdoba CF, but returned to his native Colombia and signed a contract with Independiente Medellín.

-In January 2018 Cortés moved to Ukraine, signing a deal with Ukrainian Premier League side FC Karpaty Lviv.
+In January 2018, Cortés moved to Ukraine, signing a deal with Ukrainian Premier League side FC Karpaty Lviv.

+On 12 January 2026, Cortés joined Hong Kong Premier League club Rangers.